lorenmt/reco/README.md

 1. Full Labels Partial Dataset: A sparse subset of training images has full ground-truth labels, with the remaining data unlabelled.
 2. Partial Labels Full Dataset: All images have some labels, but covering only a sparse subset of pixels.

-Running the following four files would reprentating each mode respective:
+Running the following four scripts would train each mode with supervised or semi-superivsed methods respectively.
 ```
 python train_sup.py             # Supervised learning with full labels.
 python train_semisup.py         # Semi-supervised learning with full labels.